- Nothing. There are several alternate versions.

 “Outside The Wall” is a quiet track which bookends the beginning and end of The Wall album.
 The theme quietly fades in as the sounds of Pink’s wall being torn down fades out.

 The music is soft; a clarinet and a concertina provide the music bed.
-Waters sing-speaks the lyrics flatly and matter-of-factly while they are quietly sung by an unnamed children’s choir from New York behind.
+Waters quietly recites the lyrics while they are softly sung by an unnamed children’s choir from New York underneath.
 The song ends and a couple of beats later, starts again only to cut off mid-phrase.
 A second before it cuts off, someone says “Isn’t this where….”
 The phrase finishes at the very beginning of the album in the quiet snippet of “Outside The Wall” that precedes “In The Flesh?” and its explosive opening.
 There, the phrase “… we came in?” closes the loop.

 Other than Roger Waters, none of the band performs on the album version.
 Larry Williams plays the clarinet, Frank Marrocco plays the concertina, and the mandolin is played by Trevor Veitch.